surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 <br/>

-### Clear modulation
+### Clearing modulation

-By right-clicking on any modulated slider, there will be an option to clear routing it from its source.
+After right-clicking on a modulated slider, you will see an option to easily clear the modulation and un-link it from its source.

 ![Illustration 5: Slider context menu](./images/Pictures/clear_modulation-2.png)